-quered this in His death.
-Obedience to the gospel allows one deliverance from the "power (or authority-exousia) of Satan" (Acts 26:18).
+ity-exousia) of Satan" (Acts 26:18).
 If this is understood we can see that Satan's authority is much like the sense in which we in Christ are part of His kingdom-it is dependent upon the assent of the governed.
 When I submit myself to the reign of Christ, I am under His rule.
 When I submit myself to the reign of Satan, I am under his rule.
-One final point should observed from Satan's very name.
-Satan means "adversay."
+One final point should be observed from Satan's very name.
+Satan means "adversary."
 In Revelation 12:10 Satan is called "the accuser of our brethren" who accuses them before God "day and night."
 This comes in the context of the description of his fall.
 This may give us more information about what God has allowed Satan to do.
 To some extent Satan was granted the right to "accuse" human beings before God.
 In Job 1:6-7 Satan appears in this role of the "accuser" with some right to roam "to and fro" over the earth.
 In addition to Satan's rule over man through sin and death, it may be that this role of "accuser" is a power which God has granted Satan.
 Yet, Christ's death robs him of that power because it offers the atonement for sin whereby the repentant Christian can no longer properly be accused of sin.

-Faithful Sayings Issue 13.6 February 6, 2011
+Faithful Sayings Issue 20.4 January 28, 2017

 4700 Andrews Ave.
 Amarillo TX 79106 806-352-2809 www.olsenpark.com

 Welcome Visitors

 We are so glad that you joined us today.
 Please come again.

 Let us know if you have any questions.